luciensadi/AwakeMUD/README.md

 If you get an error like `newdb.cpp:11:10: fatal error: mysql/mysql.h: No such file or directory` while running `make`, you either haven't installed the MySQL development headers, or you haven't made them visible to your operating system.
 Since each OS is different, Google is your best bet for resolving this, but your goal / end state is to have the header inclusion path `mysql/mysql.h` resolve successfully.

 If you get an error like `AwakeMUD/src/act.wizard.cpp:3841: undefined reference to 'crypt'`, it means that you've probably not selected the right OS in your `src/Makefile`.
 Make sure you comment out the OS X lines near the top by adding a `#` at their beginnings, and uncomment the Linux lines by removing their `#`.

+### Runtime Troubleshooting

+If you get an error like `MYSQLERROR: Data too long for column 'Password' at row X` when running the game, you need to update your database's pfile table to use the longer password-column capacity.
+Go into your database and execute the command in `SQL/migration-libsodium.sql`.